Skip to content

 Working full-time under CPT for 12 months will make one lose eligibility for OPT

-F1 students are eligible for two types of work authorization: (1) CPT (Curricular Practical Training) and (2) OPT (Optional Practical Training).
+F-1 students are eligible for two types of work authorization: (1) Optional Practical Training (OPT) and (2) Curricular Practical Training (CPT).

-Most students use OPT to work in the U.S. after graduating, while using CPT to do internships before graduation.
+Most students use OPT to work in the U.S. after graduation, while using CPT for internships during studies.
 One advantage of CPT is that it enables students to acquire work experience during their academic studies.

-The authorization of CPT is granted by the school's Office of International Students, not by the USCIS (United States Citizenship and Immigration Services).
-Generally, schools require students to complete at least one academic year of study before qualifying for CPT.
+The authorization of CPT is granted by the school's Office of International Students, not by the United States Citizenship and Immigration Services (USCIS).
+Generally, schools require students to complete at least one academic year of study before they qualify for CPT.

 However, some schools that prioritize practical experience can issue CPT from the first day of enrollment.
 These schools are commonly known as "Day 1 CPT schools."

-For example, Westcliff University officially states that gaining work experience is an integral part of its course requirements.
+For example, Westcliff University officially states that gaining work experience is an integral part of its course requirements, which allows their students to apply for CPT and start working from the first day of their program.

 Westcliff University CPT Policy